 All it takes is some quick thinking, fun placement, and a tiny bit of effort.
 You’ll have healthy Christmas snacks kids will gobble up as if there wasn’t a huge plate of cookies waiting for them in the next room.

 How to make easy healthy Christmas snacks with kids

-The best way to add some healthy addition to your Christmas snacks is to rely on fruits and vegetables that are the color of the season!
+The best way to add some healthy additions to your Christmas snacks is to rely on fruits and vegetables that are the color of the season!
 Most healthy holiday snacks use red, green, and white fruits and veggies as the base.
 These fruits and veggies can easily be swapped based on what you have on hand or what your family prefers.

 One of the most iconic colors to these themed items is red!
-No food dye or junk food needed here.
 I’ve got the scoop on how to use nature to add some festive red color to your healthy holiday snacks.